 Veterinarian-Client-Patient Relationship: The VCPR is fundamental to the provision of acceptable veterinary medical care.
 Pursuant to BPC section 4884, subdivisions (c) and (d), veterinarians should follow these guidelines when discussing or recommending cannabis within the VCPR.
-As such, tThe veterinarian should document that an appropriate VCPR has been established prior to any discussions or recommendation of cannabis with the animal owner client.3
+As such, tThe veterinarian should document that an appropriate VCPR has been sestablished prior to any discussions or recommendation of cannabis with the animal owner client.

-A California licensed veterinarian will not be disciplined by the VMB solely for discussing or recommending the use of cannabis on an animal for potential therapeutic effect or health supplementation purposes.4
+A California licensed veterinarian will not be disciplined by the VMB solely for discussing or recommending the use of cannabis on an animal for potential therapeutic effect or health supplementation purposes.

 Patient Evaluation and Record Keeping: TheA documented physical examination and collection of relevant clinical history is required.
 This history should include both subjective and objective data and must be obtained prior to discussion or recommendation of cannabis for potential therapeutic effect or health supplementation purposes a medical purpose.
-Medical records must meet the accepted minimum satisfy all of the requirements for record keeping as defined by the Veterinary Medicine Practice Act and supporting regulations.5
+Medical records must meet the accepted minimum satisfy all of the requirements for record keeping as defined by the Veterinary Medicine Practice Act and supporting regulations.

 Documentation of discussions and recommendations should include the indications and safety considerations foref the use of cannabis.
 The discussions and recommendations should be evaluated in accordance with accepted standards of practice for the use of cannabis on an animal as they evolve over time.
-This documentation may include advice about potential risks of the medical-use of cannabison animals, including, but not limited to, the following:
+This documentation may include advice about potential risks of the medical use of cannabison animals, including, but not limited to, the following:

-- □ The variability of quality, source, safety, and testing of cannabis products (pesticide contamination, potentially harmful co-ingredients, e.g., xylitol, chocolate, butter). - □ No federal or state agency oversees standardization of animal cannabis product concentrations. - Until the California Department of Cannabis Control promulgates animal product standards, cannabis products cannot be marketed or sold for use on, or consumption by, animals. - □ Research to-date is lacking conclusions regarding dose, toxicity, and efficacy. - □ The side effects and signs of overdose or of THC toxicity (e.g., ataxia, depression, vomiting, urinary incontinence, bradycardia, hyperthermia, tremors, anorexia, adipsia, hypothermia, seizure, stupor, tachycardia, weakness). - □ The importance of sSafeguarding of cannabis products from exposure to other pets and humansexposures. - \Box The uUse in service animals that may place human handler safety in jeopardy. - □ The pPossible interactions with other treatments and prescribed medications. - □ Reminder to the client that cannabis is not being recommended or prescribed by the veterinarian. - □ The importance of periodic re-evaluation of the animal patient in accordance with good veterinary practice.
+- □ The variability of quality, source, safety, and testing of cannabis products (pesticide contamination, potentially harmful co-ingredients, e.g., xylitol, chocolate, butter). - □ No federal or state agency oversees standardization of animal cannabis product concentrations. - Until the California Department of Cannabis Control promulgates animal product standards, cannabis products cannot be marketed or sold for use on, or consumption by, animals. - □ Research to-date is lacking conclusions regarding dose, toxicity, and efficacy. - □ The side effects and signs of overdose or of THC toxicity (e.g., ataxia, depression, vomiting, urinary incontinence, bradycardia, hyperthermia, tremors, anorexia, adipsia, hypothermia, seizure, stupor, tachycardia, weakness). - □ The importance of sSafeguarding of cannabis products from exposure to other pets and humansexposures. - □ The uUse in service animals that may place human handler safety in jeopardy. - □ The pPossible interactions with other treatments and prescribed medications. - □ Reminder to the client that cannabis is not being recommended or prescribed by the veterinarian. - □ The importance of periodic re-evaluation of the animal patient in accordance with good veterinary practice.

-Conflicts of Interest: A veterinarian, registered veterinary technician (RVT), or veterinary assistant controlled substance permit (VACSP) holder may be disciplined for the offer, delivery, receipt, or acceptance of any rebate, refund, commission, preference, patronage dividend, discount, or other consideration as compensation or inducement for referring patients, clients, or customers to a cannabis licensee.6 In addition, the Board is authorized to discipline a veterinarian who accepts, solicits, or offers any form of remuneration from or to a cannabis licensee7 if the veterinarian or his or her immediate family have a financial interest with the cannabis licensee.8 "Financial interest" includes, but is not limited to, any type of ownership interest, debt, loan, lease, compensation, remuneration, discount, rebate, refund, dividend, distribution, subsidy, or other form of direct or indirect payment, whether in money or otherwise, between a licensee and a person or entity to whom the licensee refers a person for a good or service.9 Further, discussing medicinal or recommending cannabis for use with a client_while the veterinarian is employed by, or has an agreement with, a cannabis licensee is prohibited.10 cannabis product.
-A cannabis licensee may not directly or indirectly employ a veterinarian to discuss cannabis with clients.
-A veterinarian may not be directly or indirectly employed by a cannabis licensee for the purpose of discussing cannabis with clients.
+Conflicts of Interest: A veterinarian, registered veterinary technician (RVT), or veterinary assistant controlled substance permit (VACSP) holder may be disciplined for the offer, delivery, receipt, or acceptance of any rebate, refund, commission, preference, patronage dividend, discount, or other consideration as compensation or inducement for referring patients, clients, or customers to a cannabis licensee.
+In addition, the Board is authorized to discipline a veterinarian who accepts, solicits, or offers any form of remuneration from or to a cannabis licensee if the veterinarian or his or her immediate family have a financial interest with the cannabis licensee.
+"Financial interest" includes, but is not limited to, any type of ownership interest, debt, loan, lease, compensation, remuneration, discount, rebate, refund, dividend, distribution, subsidy, or other form of direct or indirect payment, whether in money or otherwise, between a licensee and a person or entity to whom the licensee refers a person for a good or service.
+Further, discussing medicinal or recommending cannabis for use with a client\while the veterinarian is employed by, or has an agreement with, a cannabis licensee is prohibited.